Funky Frame

 When to Use Funky

-Good fit: Enterprise/internal applications, data-heavy dashboards, real-time collaborative tools, applications requiring audit compliance, teams comfortable with Perl
+Good fit: Enterprise/internal applications, data-heavy dashboards, real-time collaborative tools, teams who prefer vanilla JS

 Consider alternatives: Public-facing marketing sites (static generators), mobile-first applications (React Native, Flutter), micro-frontends architecture